BrendanMacIntosh/BrendanMacIntosh/README.md

 - 👋 Hi, I’m Brendan MacIntosh
-- 👀 I’m interested in technology, as well as skiing and biking
-- 🌱 I’m currently studying Computer Science at the unviersity of new brunswick

 <!---
 BrendanMacIntosh/BrendanMacIntosh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.